 This module will consider the theoretical and philosophical origins of the inclusion movement.
 Students will have an opportunity to critically analyse research, review literature and practice which relates to national and international policies for the promotion of inclusive education systems.
 The module will address the practices deployed to develop inclusive education from UK and international perspectives.

-Understanding Dyslexia: Identification, Curriculum & Teaching
+Understanding Dyslexia: Identification, Curriculum and Teaching (30 credits)

 - Module code: SENM028